-Mr Kitter leads the financial intermediaries business and also heads the Bank's UK branch.
+Mr Kitter leads the financial intermediaries business, heads the Bank's UK branch and from April 2022 is a member of the Supervisory Board of EveryPay AS.
 Mr Kitter was born in 1978.
 He obtained a master's degree from the Faculty of Economics and Business Administration of the University of Tartu in 2003.